 When using the TValueConverter or TBindingBehavior in the view of the custom element I was testing, the compiler was complaining about "No BindingBehavior named 't' was found!"
 What helped was to include t manually to the test.
 Given this custom element

-and given this unit test you can include the binding behaviour with
+and given this unit test, you can include the binding behavior with

 Here is a complete example extending the custom element testing example from Aurelia HUB page

-Hopefully this will help someone using aurelia-i18n or struggling with Safari support.
+Hopefully, this will help someone using aurelia-i18n or when struggling with Safari support.
 Feel free to write me an Email or create a pull request if I missed something.

 Found some typo, want to give feedback or discuss?
 Feel free to contact me :)